 Whatever you do, make sure you make the trek to the famous Byron lighthouse.
 Even better if you visit during sunrise or sunset, when the sky takes on a pink and purple hue.

 If you’ve ever wanted to take up surfing but haven’t yet had the chance… Byron’s a great spot to catch a wave.
 We went with Let’s Go Surfing because they offered 1.5 hour courses (rather than the typical 4 hours) and the instruction was friendly and hands on.
 I would definitely recommend going in a small group (no more than six) especially if you’re new to surfing.
 Although the waves were quite huge (and can intimidate beginners)…the instructors here will make sure you’re safe.

-I had really built Byron up in my mind, envisioning a small, unrushed destination filled with well-dressed hippies and gorgeous surfers and organic cafés.
-What I wasn’t expecting was to fall for the town’s friendliness and quiet.
+I had really built Byron up in my mind, envisioning a small, unrushed destination filled with well-dressed hippies, gorgeous surfers and organic cafés.
+What I wasn’t expecting was to fall for the town’s friendliness and quiet charm.
 I anticipated a place that was a little too cool, but experienced quite the contrary.
-Every local I interacted with seemed pleasant and welcoming, happy to have visitors invade their little slice of heaven.
+Every local I interacted with was friendly and welcoming, happy to have visitors invade their little slice of heaven.